 Another excellent spot to learn about the Sweden of the past is at Skansen, Stockholm’s living air museum.
 More than 200 historic farm buildings, shops and homes have been preserved in the 75-acre park (about 0,30 km²) amid the island’s nature and flowers.
 Swedes in period costumes interpret various time periods.

 Skansen is one of the most popular attractions in Stockholm for both locals and tourists alike.
 It’s perfect for all ages, from families with young children to those interested in Swedish culture.
 Most national holidays, including Midsummer and Lucia, are celebrated at Skansen with traditional festivities.

 Yet while Skansen celebrates Sweden’s past, this nation moves eagerly into the future.
-Cellular phones are everywhere, as are Internet cafés.
 The country boasts the latest in scientific research and technological devices, and I’ve discovered things here that I’ve never seen elsewhere.
 (Sweden has produced a cedar “drying closet” for laundry that I’d love to take home.)